andr-ew/ndls/README.md

 ### preset

 select a preset. there is 1 default preset + 6 unique, optionally randomized presets for any/all track controls. by default, only window parameters will be included in the preset. see [metaparams](#metaparams) for advanced info.

+### loop

+toggle looping on or off. disable for one-shot playback, triggered by the **preset** keys. turn ndls into a sampler!

 ### send & return